GabrielHinz/whatsbot/README.md

 This project implements a WhatsApp bot using the Selenium WebDriver.
 The bot is designed to automate various interactions on the WhatsApp platform, such as authenticating, opening contacts, reading messages, sending messages and ChatGPT integration.

+At this moment you can use the bot to:

+- Open contacts based on name
+- Read chat messages
+- Send chat messages
+- ChatGPT integration

 ## Requirements

 Before running the project, make sure you have the following requirements installed:

 - Python (version 3.8.7)
+- Selenium - For run webdriver
+- OpenAI - For ChatGPT Integration

 ## Installation